Table of Contents

 At least 9 months before school starts

-Not just that, but reaching out to the schools lets them know that you are serious about your application.
+- Not just that, but reaching out to the schools lets them know you are serious about your application.
 Who knows?
-You might actually be talking to a person who eventually might help your application get through by recommending you.
+You might actually talk to a person who eventually might help your application get through by recommending you.

 Step 4- Don’t forget to apply for scholarships!

 - You should know that universities offer considerable scholarships for international students, especially to the ones who apply early.